visit-dav/visit/src/doc/using_visit/WorkingWithFiles/File_Open_Window.rst

 **Refresh** button makes VisIt re-read the current directory to pick up any new files added by a running simulation.
-If the active source is a virtual database whose definition was changed by refreshing the file list, then VisIt will close and reopen the active source so information about new time states is made available.
+If the active source is a virtual database whose definition was changed by refreshing the file list, then VisIt will close and reopen the active source so information about new time-states is made available.

 Clearing out recently visited paths